 Independent Artist and Educator has received a BFA/Dance from Florida State University and her MFA/Dance with a minor in Biomedical Ethics from the University of Washington.
-She is an Associate Arts Professor and Acting Chair at New York University Tisch School for the Arts, Department of Dance where she received the prestigious David Payne-Carter Award for Teaching Excellence in 2012/2013.
-She was the Director of Tisch Dance Summer Residency Festival 2014-2021, Tisch Dance in Berlin Program, and Future Dancers and Dancemakers.
-Proudly, she is on the Bessie Awards Search Committee for 2019-2021.
+She is a Full Arts Professor and Chair at New York University Tisch School for the Arts, Department of Dance, where she received the prestigious David Payne-Carter Award for Teaching Excellence in 2012/2013.
+She was the Director of Tisch Dance Summer Residency Festival 2014-2021 and remains the Director of Tisch Dance in Berlin, MFA in Dance: Interdisciplinary Research and Future Dancers and Dancemakers.
+Proudly, she served on the Bessie Awards Search Committee from 2019-2021.

 She earned the first-place award for academics and performance from the National Society of Arts and Letters and was a gold medal winner at the Asiagraph Video/Choreography competition in Shanghai, China.
 She has presented original research at the Hawaiian Arts and Humanities Conference in Waikiki and at an ACM Multimedia Conference in Santa Barbara.
 Pamela has also presented a paper entitled, “The Collaboration of a Somatic Practice and Contemporary Technique Class” in conjunction with a two-day workshop at Emory University in Atlanta, GA.
 As an invited lecturer, Pamela presented a paper and 3 lectures at the EARCOS Teacher Conference in Bangkok, Thailand.

 In collaboration with Professor Mimi Yin (ITP NYU Tisch) we have been granted a $15,000 NEA Grant and a $14,900 NYU Research Catalyst Prize to support An Intelligent Model of Choreography in 2 Dimensions.